 So what do you do when you’ve got your rough layout worked out?

-Temporarily secure you track down
+Temporarily secure your model train track down

 Using a tiny piece of blu-tack or double-sided tape is the perfect way to temporarily hold it in place while you make changes or adjust anything.

-Once in place, check for any connection problems, harsh corners, electrical problems, too steep an incline and make sure your train goes around the track smoothly several times before you lock in a position.
+Once in place, check for any connection problems, harsh corners, electrical problems, too steep an incline, and make sure your train goes around the track smoothly several times before you lock in a position.
 Trains have a tendency to go around a track several times before they decide to come loose!

 So if you’ve got a piece of track that needs pinning, it’ll have small holes in the track for where they go.
-Something like Lionels FasTrack pins in the centre, so you can actually spin the track around if need be without needing to remove the pins.
+Something like Lionels FasTrack pins in the center, so you can actually spin the track around if need be without needing to remove the pins.

 Depending on what kind of baseboard you’ve got you might be able to push the pins straight in (foam) or you’ll need to make a hole for them if it’s wood or anything harder.
 This is where something like an Archimedes Drill comes in.
 It’s a small, hand-manual drill that’ll create precision holes for your pins.

 So why pin in one direction?
-Well if you pin different sections of the track, there is every possibility that over time, if each piece of track is only off by a single millimetre or two, by the time you try and join you could be half an inch or more away and have to start again!
+Well if you pin different sections of the track, there is every possibility that over time, if each piece of track is only off by a single millimeter or two, by the time you try and join you could be half an inch or more away and have to start again!

-And that’s it, you’re done!
 Well, done so far as that your train can now go around the track.
 There are a few other things that you should keep in mind though!

-Don’t put scenery down before the track
+Don’t put scenery down Before the track

 Because they’re pretty vertical structures, it’s super easy to either knock them or have them get in your way as you place your track.

 This is a great little tip from Andy over at Model Railway Engineer.
 He places a small screw in between the sleepers with a screw-head big enough to sit on the two.

 Peter has been building model trains for longer than he can remember.
 An avid fan of HO and O scale this blog is a creative outlet to allow him to dive further into other scales and aspects of the model train community and hobby.